antonioSF/css/README.md

 * Be semantic with your selectors.

-* Do not use ID selectors
+* Do not use ID selectors.

 * **Avoid Shorthand Syntax** when affecting properties you don't need to modify.